Mortgage affordability rules – what mortgage can I afford?

 • A stress test looking at whether the loan would still be affordable if rates were 3% higher

-The change, which took effect on 1st August 2022, means the final point has been scrapped, although the other 3 parts are still included.
-The Bank of England also stipulated that the majority of loans available on the market need to be no higher than 4.5 times the annual income for sole or joint mortgage applicants.
+The change, which took effect on 1st August 2022, meant the final point was scrapped, while the other 3 parts remain in place.
+The Bank of England also stipulated that the majority of loans available on the market had to be no higher than 4.5 times the annual income for sole or joint mortgage applicants.
 This should avoid a return to pre-financial crisis lending levels.
+Lenders have stretched this income multiple to help borrowers with some of them offering up to 6 times income as a mortgage loan.

 What do the changes mean for you?